sourcecred/docs/docs/beta/plugins/discourse.md

 ]
 ```

-Next, we specify we want to use Discourse, by adding an `discourseServer`
+Next, we specify we want to use Discourse by adding an `discourseServer`
 object.

 ```js